Dwigoric/habboverification/README.md

 1. Clone the `config.example.js` file and rename it to `config.js`
 2. At the bottom of the file, put the bot's token to `exports.token`.
 3. Install the required dependencies by running `yarn install --frozen-lockfile` or `npm ci` on your CLI.
 4. (Optional) By default, the bot uses the built-in atomic database system.
 However, you can use RethinkDB, MongoDB, or PostgreSQL.
-You can edit the database options in the config.js file under the providers object, using the provider's lowercase name as the sub-object name.
+You can edit the database options in the config.js file under the providers object, using the provider's lowercase name as the sub-object name. **Make sure to delete the other provider files you are not going to use!**
 5. If you are using your own database, delete the other providers in the `src/providers` folder.
 If you're using the built-in database provider, delete the files inside the same folder.
 6. Run `yarn run run` or `npm run run` on your CLI to start the bot.
 Alternatively, use a package manager such as [PM2](https://www.npmjs.com/package/pm2) to keep the bot running.